 Given the variety of cute and colorful little camp towels I’ve seen, you’d think being wet was a permanent condition.

-Instead: If you’re not into evaporation, follow one of the key principles of lightweight backpacking: choose items with multiple uses.
-You can’t wear a 10″ x 14″ towel as clothing (well I guess you could, but it might be chilly 😉 ) but you can dry your body with a spare sock, buff headband, or midlayer top.
-If you’re just doing a quick splash-down there won’t be much to dry anyway.
-If you worry about your makeshift towel being damp in the morning, put it in your sleeping bag overnight to dry.
+Instead: Follow one of the key principles of lightweight backpacking: choose items with multiple uses.
+You can’t wear a 10″ x 14″ towel (well I guess you could, but it might be chilly 😉 ) but you can dry your body with a spare sock, buff headband, or midlayer top.
+Or, just let evaporation do its thing.

 If you must: Bring a small towel.
 But seriously, you don’t need a towel.